NullVoxPopuli/ember-query-params-service/README.md

 }
 ```

-this would allow numeric operations on the query param (whereas, by default, query params are all strings)
+this would not only allow numeric operations on the query param (whereas, by default, query params are all strings), but it also allows any sort of transform to occur between the queryParam in the URL and the property that you want to interact with.

 ### _Expanded usage with the service_